Based on modeling of

 for the need for long wing data.

-necessary to record as many minutes of data as possible.
-A minimum of one hour
+to record as many minutes of data as possible.
+A minimum of one hour of data

-of data centered on the event time is recommended for conjunction JEEs (CJEE),
+centered on the event time is recommended for conjunction JEEs (CJEE), stellar

-stellar JEEs (SJEE), and Torus JEEs (TJEE) involving Europa.
-Two or more hours
+JEEs (SJEE), and Torus JEEs (TJEE) involving Europa.
+Two or more hours of the

-of the data would be very useful for extinction events of Io by Io’s Torus, as
+data would be very useful for extinction events of Io by Io’s Torus, as it

-it takes about five hours for Io to enter and exit the tip of the Torus where
+takes about five hours for Io to enter and exit the tip of the Torus where the

 It is important when